Final Project Checklist - Information about

 enable scalable retrieval (e.g., Hadoop).

-Study of the use of social network analysis and its use in information
+Study of the use of social network analysis in information

 retrieval.
 This study should include a detailed summary of various techniques